The Early Show: Theme music

-The debut theme for The Early Show was a typical opener for an American morning news program.
-Created by Chris Bowman, the song was called "Sunrise".
+The debut theme for The Early Show was "Sunrise," by Chris Bowman.
 Bowman created two versions of the song that were used until 2002 when Bryant Gumbel left the show.
 When the show reformatted with new hosts and set, an instrumental version of the same-titled track from Sting's 1999 hit album, "Brand New Day" until late October 2006, when it was replaced by a variant of the James Horner theme originally composed that year for the CBS Evening News.
 On January 7, 2008, as part of CBS's attempt to relaunch the show with new hosts and set, an updated version of Horner's composition was introduced; the theme was modified a number of times after the format change.
 On June 27, 2011, The Early Show began using a slower-tempoed version of the CBS Evening News theme by Trivers-Myers Music (the original version of which was first used on the evening news program from 1987 to 1991, before being revived in 2011 upon Scott Pelley taking over as anchor of the broadcast).